openstack/api-site/firstapp/source/scaling_out.rst

 congratulations, you're ready to create scalable cloud applications.

 Of course, creating a monitoring system just for one application may not always be the best way.
-We recommend you look at :doc:`section6` to find out about how you can use OpenStack Orchestration's monitoring and autoscaling capabilities to do steps like this automatically.
+We recommend you look at :doc:`orchestration` to find out about how you can use OpenStack Orchestration's monitoring and autoscaling capabilities to do steps like this automatically.